Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Countable states

+The relationship of all the preorders is similar as for bisimulations, which we have summarized in Fig.~\ref{fig:summary of relation} and \ref{fig:summary of relation weak} respectively.
+We could draw similar figures for the preorders by replacing all the equivalence relations by their correspondent preorders, but we omit them here for lack of space.

-\section{Countable States}
+\section{Countable states}

-For now we only consider finite PAs i.e. only contain finite states.
-In this section we will show that these results also apply for PAs with countable states.
-Assume $S$ is a countable set of states $S$.
-We adopt the method used in \cite{DesharnaisGJP10} to deal with strong branching bisimulation since all the other cases are similar.
+Until now we have only considered $\PA$s with finitely many states.
+In this section we will show that these results also apply for $\PA$s with countable states.
+Assume $S$ is a countable set of states.
+We adopt the method used in~\cite{DesharnaisGJP10} to deal with strong branching bisimulation.
 First we recall some standard notations from topology theory.
-Given a metric space $(S,d)$, a sequence $\{s_i\mid i\geq 0\}$ converges to $s$ iff for any $\epsilon>0$, there exists $n$ such that $d(s_m,s)<\epsilon$ for any $m\geq n$.
-A metric space is compact if every infinite sequence has a convergent subsequence.
+Given a metric space $(S,d)$ where $d$ is a metric, a sequence $\{s_i\mid i\geq 0\}$ converges to $s$ iff for any $\epsilon>0$, there exists $n$ such that $d(s_m,s)<\epsilon$ for any $m\geq n$.
+A metric space $(S,d)$ is compact if every infinite sequence has a convergent subsequence to an element in $S$.